It’s like the early days of bitcoin all over again.

 In total, using the testnet takes about five or so steps to navigate:

-- To start, there's a number of wallets that you can download, Zap, Lightning Labs for desktop, an Eclair wallet for android, and one option that doesn't require a download at all.
+- To start, there’s a number of wallets that you can download, Zap, Lightning Desktop, an Eclair wallet for android, and one option that doesn’t require a download at all.
 If you chose to download a desktop wallet, remember that it will need to sync the bitcoin testnet, which can take several hours.